jgutman/mvesc/ETL/README.md

 #### Python Script Operation Details

 Uses pd.read_csv with the appropriate options.
-How does it deal with headers?

 #### Utility Module Functions

+missing description about individual function names & brief summary of operations

 ## 3. Consolidating the Raw Tables in Public & Into the 'clean' Schema